Schedule of Events + Openings

 Opening Reception: Studio Oleomingus

-Join VGA Gallery for the opening of Studio Oleomingus: Notes in the Margins of History.
 Based out of Chala, India, Studio Oleomingus is a two-person game studio known for their visually stunning and narrative-driven games and about the history of India, post-colonialism, and a generative approach toward blending fact and fiction.
-This exhibition will bring together the various parts of Somewhere, a ongoing video game epic in several episodes.
+This exhibition will bring together the various parts of Somewhere, an ongoing video game epic in several episodes.

 Opening Reception | Barely Fair

 Celebrate the Opening Vernissage of Barely Fair, a 1:12 scale contemporary art fair hosted by Julius Caesar.
-Barely Fair will be open Friday, September 20 - Sunday, October 20.
+Barely Fair will be on view from September 20–October 20, 2019.

 Saturday, September 21